talentsconnect/awayboard/README.md

 A [placeholder image](https://spaceholder.cc) will be provided if no image-url was given.
 Then drag your tile to the desired column.

-After that, tiles are stored permanently.
+After that, tiles are stored permanently on the serverside database.
 Later, every person may update their working status as they wish.

+Click the checkbox in the right bottom of the page, to activate auto-reloading of the page every 30 second, to always show the most recent status.

 ## Usage via API
 An API with endpoints for reading, creating/updating and removing persons to/from the Awayboard is provided.